 What is Service Learning?

 Service-learning is a form of experiential learning that goes beyond traditional community service.
 Service-learning connects students to the community by linking academic curricula with active participation in service and provides in-class opportunities for students to reflect on their experiences.
-The Service Learning Director strives to ensure that all service placements are mutually beneficial for students, the College, and the community partners being served (Daemen has over 50 community partners).
+The Service Learning Director strives to ensure that all service placements are mutually beneficial for students, the University, and the community partners being served (Daemen has over 50 community partners).

 Who Participates in Service Learning?

-The Daemen College Core curriculum requires every undergraduate student complete a minimum of one three-credit hour academic service learning course prior to graduation.
+The Daemen University Core curriculum requires every undergraduate student complete a minimum of one three-credit hour academic service learning course prior to graduation.
 This requirement is fulfilled through a combination of academic course assignments such as text readings, journaling, reflection papers, and in-class discussions and presentations AND 20 hours of service in a selected community agency for each credit hour of the service learning course – i.e., 20 service hours X 3 credit hours = 60 service hours total.
 Another option is the completion of three separate one-credit add-ons to existing courses with 20 hours of service for each course.

 When are your Service Placements Offered?